Oxidative stress

 Oxidative stress mechanisms in tissue injury.
 Free radical toxicity induced by xenobiotics and the subsequent detoxification by cellular enzymes (termination).

 Oxidative stress reflects an imbalance between the systemic manifestation of reactive oxygen species and a biological system's ability to readily detoxify the reactive intermediates or to repair the resulting damage.
 Disturbances in the normal redox state of cells can cause toxic effects through the production of peroxides and free radicals that damage all components of the cell, including proteins, lipids, and DNA.

 Oxidative stress from oxidative metabolism causes base damage, as well as strand breaks in DNA.
 Base damage is mostly indirect and caused by the reactive oxygen species generated, e.g., O_{2}^{−} (superoxide radical), OH (hydroxyl radical) and H2O2 (hydrogen peroxide).
-Further, some reactive oxidative species act as cellular messengers in redox signaling.
-Thus, oxidative stress can cause disruptions in normal mechanisms of cellular signaling.

-In humans, oxidative stress is thought to be involved in the development of cancer, Parkinson's disease, Lafora disease, Alzheimer's disease, atherosclerosis, heart failure, myocardial infarction, fragile X syndrome, sickle-cell disease, lichen planus, vitiligo, infection, chronic fatigue syndrome, and depression; however, reactive oxygen species can be beneficial, as they are used by the immune system as a way to attack and kill pathogens.
-Oxidative stress due to noise was estimated at cell level using model of growing lymphocytes.
-Exposure of sound with frequency 1 KHz and intensity 110 dBA for 4 hours and eight hours per day may induce oxidative stress in growing lymphocytes causing the difference in viable cell count.
-However the catalase activity depends on duration of exposure.
-In case of noise exposure of 8 hours per day, it declines significantly as compared to noise exposure of 4 hours per day.

-Short-term oxidative stress may also be important in prevention of aging by induction of a process named mitohormesis, and is required to initiate stress response processes in plants.
+Short-term oxidative stress is required to initiate stress response processes in plants.